 William served as the Founder, Chief Creative Officer & CEO at TM Universal which was acquired by Cheil Worldwide.
 Some of the clients that William had the privilege to work with include Samsung, Virgin, Corona, Pfizer, NBC, Voya, TUI, Realogy, Philip Morris International, Lucas Bols, Ford Motor Company, Dow Corning, RTL Group, Unicef, Retail Energy Supply Association, Pharmaceutical Research & Manufacturers of America and the National Park Foundation.
 Click to view Creative Work.

-William is President & Co-Founder of The Medici Foundation, a non-profit 501c (3), private foundation he leads together with his wife Lisa that promotes and provides opportunities in the arts.
-The foundation has sponsored a number of initiatives including the Veteran Film Lab, Angelo Musco’s Illy Cafe Art Series, the Off-Broadway play entitled Bagabonds, the New York City International Film Festival as well as leading the historic landmark of Little Italy & Chinatown in New York City.
+William currently serves as the Co-Founder & Chairman of the Board of Directors at The Medici Foundation, a non-profit 501c (3), private foundation he leads together with his wife Lisa that promotes and provides opportunities in the arts.
+The foundation has sponsored a number of initiatives including the Veteran Film Lab, Angelo Musco’s Illy Cafe Art Series, the Off-Broadway play entitled Bagabonds, the New York City International Film Festival as well as leading the historic landmark of the neighborhoods of Little Italy & Chinatown in New York City.

-William speaks Italian, Spanish & Farsi and sits on the board of the New York City International Film Festival.
+William speaks Italian & Spanish and is a Board Director of the New York City International Film Festival.
 He is a member and supporter of the CIA Officers Memorial Foundation, American Legion, Green Beret Foundation, the Association of the United States Army, Humane Society of America, ASPCA, Wildlife Conservation Society and The International Academy of Television Arts & Sciences.